globality-corp/microcosm-postgres/README.md

 The official [sqlalchemy 2 migration guide](https://docs.sqlalchemy.org/en/20/changelog/migration_20.html) contains step to ensure your application is compatible with sqlalchemy 2.

 Additionally, follow https://docs.sqlalchemy.org/en/20/changelog/whatsnew_20.html#orm-declarative-models to update your models to use the new declarative styles.

+Version 3.x also introduced auto retry on disconnect, which is enabled by default.
+If you want to disable it, set `config.postgres.engine_retries` to `0`.